vyadh/teamcity-deployment-dashboard/README.md

 2. Has a property<sup>[1](#f1)</sup> matching the project key when not blank.
 3. Has a property<sup>[1](#f1)</sup> that matches the environment key when not blank.
 4. The environment deployed to is contained in the list of configured environments.
+5. It is the most recent non-cancelled build for that build configuration.

 Implementation